jankjr/react-native-web/packages/benchmarks/README.md

 yarn benchmark
 ```

-Append `?fastest` to the URL to include the fastest "other libraries", and
+To run benchmarks for individual implementations append `?<name>,<name>` to the
-`?all` to include all the "other libraries".
+URL, e.g., `?css-modules,react-native-web`.

 ## Notes

 The components used in the render benchmarks are simple enough to be
 implemented by multiple UI or style libraries.
-The implementations are not
+The implementations and the
-equivalent in functionality.
-For example, the "React Native for Web" benchmark includes a
+features of the style libraries are not equivalent in functionality.
+Other than
-complete `View` implementation and the `StyleSheet` also converts React Native
+`css-modules`, the libraries without support for dynamic styles do not include
-styles to DOM styles, has deterministic resolution, and supports RTL layout.
+the `SierpinskiTriangle` benchmark.

 ## Results